jameshughes-info/music-auditions/README.md

 [https://www.bcu.ac.uk/conservatoire/music/auditions/requirements](https://www.bcu.ac.uk/conservatoire/music/auditions/requirements)

+Undergraduate Woodwind candidates must perform two pieces (or movements) of different styles and periods of their own choice.
+Candidates will also be asked to play some scales and arpeggios in all major and minor keys and sight read.

+#### Interview
 As part of your audition there will be an informal interview.
 The panel will be interested to hear you talk about:

 + your artistic influences